bmedicke/REED/radare2/readme.md

 ---

 It is possible to **write changes to cache** for programs that were opened in read-only mode: `e io.cache=1`.
 Only the file in memory will be changed.
+This allows you to play with read only files (instead of getting the `Failed to write` error).

 # GUIs